thomas-hiron/symfony-goto.nvim/README.md

 ## Todo
 - handle more places:
-  - translations
-  - form properties
+  - twig extensions
 - composer PSR-4 for controller namespace, form and twig component
+- handle more translation extensions